cchexcode/qop/docs/README.md

 *   `-p, --path <PATH>`: Path to the `qop.toml` configuration file. (default: `qop.toml`)
 *   `-c, --count <COUNT>`: The number of migrations to apply.
 If not specified, all pending migrations are applied.
 *   `-t, --timeout <TIMEOUT>`: Statement timeout in seconds.
-*   `-d, --diff`: Show raw SQL that will be executed before applying
 *   `-y, --yes`: Skip confirmation prompts and apply migrations automatically
-*   `--dry`: Execute migrations in a transaction but rollback instead of committing (conflicts with `--yes`)

 ##### `qop subsystem postgres down`